No. 10 LSU softball sweeps Tiger Classic

 BATON ROUGE - It was an offensive firework display over at Tiger Park for the opening weekend of softball.
 No. 10 LSU reeled off a historic six straight run-rule victories to sweep the Tiger Classic.

 Sunday's 8-0 victory over Bucknell tied for the second longest streak for run-rule games in program history.
-After one weekend of softball, the Tigers' racked up 54 total hits, 64 total runs and 73 total runs which is the most runs scored through the first six games in program history.
+After one weekend of softball, the Tigers' racked up 63 total hits and 73 total runs which is the most runs scored through the first six games in program history.

 Sophomore Shelbi Sunseri blasted her fourth home run of the weekend on Sunday.
 She also earned the win inside the circle after allowing three hits and no runs.